alidcast/vue-mobiledoc-editor/README.md

 *Note: The package also exports an `EMPTY_MOBILEDOC` template that you can use as a default when passing a `mobiledoc` payload to the editor.*

+The Mobiledoc Editor also provides the following data and methods to all its nested components:

+* `editor`, the Mobiledoc editor instance itself

+* `activeSectionTags`, an object with true values for section tag names in the current selection.
+For example activeSectionTagNames.isH1.

+* `activeMarkupTags`, an object with true values for markup tag names in the current selection.
+For example activeMarkupTagNames.isStrong

+* `canEdit`, a boolean that represents the editing is currently enabled or disabled.

+It also exposes the following `methods`, which are used by the `MobiledocButton`:

+* `toggleMarkup`, toggles the passed markup tag name in the current selection.

+* `toggleSection`, toggles the passed section tag name in the current selection.

+* `toggleLink`, toggles the linking of a selection.
+The user will be prompted for a URL if required.

+* `addAtom`, passed an atom `name`, `text`, and `payload`, will add that atom at the cursor position.

+* `addCard`, passed a card `name`, `payload`, and `editMode` will add that card at the end of a post and render it in the specified mode initially.

+* `toggleEditMode`, updates the `canEdit` state and toggles the edit mode of the mobiledoc editor.

+You can use the `MobiledoController.editor` instance itself to take full advantage of the features in the [mobiledoc-kit API documentation](http://bustlelabs.github.io/mobiledoc-kit/demo/docs/).

 #### Mobiledoc Button

 The `MobiledocButton` is a functional component that delegates the passed `props` to the appropriate button.
 Because of this, *every button requires* the `type` prop.
 Any additional props depend on the type of button.